MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Best-Practices-for-Securing-Active-Directory.md

 ## Reduce Active Directory attack surface

-You can prevent attacks is by reducing the *attack surface* on your Active Directory.
+You can prevent attacks by reducing the *attack surface* on your Active Directory deployment.
 In other words, you make your deployment safer by closing up gaps in security that we mentioned in the previous section.

 ### Avoid granting excessive privileges

-Credential theft attacks depend on the admins granting certain accounts excessive privileges.
+Credential theft attacks depend on admins granting certain accounts excessive privileges.
 You can prevent these attacks is to do the following things:

 - Remember there are three built-in groups that have the highest privileges in Active Directory by default: Enterprise Admins, Domain Admins, and Administrators.
 Make sure you take steps to protect those three groups, along with any other groups your organization gave elevated privileges to.